hashicorp/terraform-provider-google/website/docs/d/compute_disk.html.markdown

 * `description` -
   The optional description of this resource.

-* `labels` - A map of labels applied to this disk.
+* `labels` - All of labels (key/value pairs) present on the resource in GCP, including the labels configured through Terraform, other clients and services.

 * `size` -
   Size of the persistent disk, specified in GB.